umme-aimany/Web-App-Complete-COURSE/readme.md

 # Web and Mobile Application Development Course Repository

 This repository contains the complete projects and folders for my Web and Mobile Application Development course.
-It includes all the assignments, projects, and code related to the course.
+It includes all the assignments,projects, and code related to the course.

 ## Contents